chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 Open source moving to product focus.
 Use of XP, Kanban as proven good practices instead of trying to invent a new way starting from zero.

 ---
+## XP in brief
+What practices have helped us be successful with more satisfaction?
+Let's do those more!

+- Is it good to test our code?
+Let's test all the time.
+- Is it good to work with customers (aka the business)?
+Let's work together daily.
+- Is it good to review code?
+Let's do it all the time via pairing.
+- Simple design is easier to develop, validate, and maintain, so keep it as a core principle.
+- Is feedback good?
+Look for opportunities to get feedback more frequently (pairing, unit tests, CI, feature demo, early release).
+- When people work too long in a day or week, their productivity and quality goes down.
+So set and keep a sustainable pace.

+---

 ![](pics/paint2.jpg)